flamwenco/cutiepie/README.md

 # cutiepie
 A funky little 10.5u with dual 1.75u spacebars.
-Support for 3u and 4u spacebar bottom row layouts has been added, but there is not currently support for 2u's.
-If you want to use split space with this, use 1.75u's!
+Support for 3u and 4u spacebar bottom row layouts has been added, as well as support for 2x2u's using the 4u top.
+2u's are forced stabless, otherwise a redesign of the pcb layout would have been necessitated.

 ## Layout options
 <img width="673" alt="layouts" src="https://user-images.githubusercontent.com/2542062/189012236-82d1c22b-16fd-4c5c-a58e-53a78203e5e6.png">